erykwalder/quoth/README.md

   reconstructed.
 Things like footnotes are not currently handled.
 - The embedded content cannot contain another quoth code block, because that could lead to infinite recursion.
-- It was not designed for live mode, so while some functionality does seem to work there may be bugs.